Motion to Take Note

 “On its own, the United States is a powerful nation.
 But America’s European and Canadian allies expand and amplify American power in ways that Russia and China—with few allies of their own—can never match … The United States is substantially stronger in NATO than it would be on its own”.

 That is crucial yet—here is the contradiction—for the first time in NATO’s history, we have an American President who questions all sorts of international partnerships, including NATO.
 Then we have President Macron and Angela Merkel talking about a European army as a complement to NATO.
 This is never going to happen.
 The biggest challenge looking ahead for NATO in its eighth decade is possibly not about keeping the Russians out but keeping the Americans in, as David Reynolds said in a recent article.

 For the 29 member countries, NATO’s mission is to,

 “safeguard the freedom and security of all its members by political and military means”.

-On the minimum spending level of 2%, the UK is one of five members—arguably, the latest figures show that it is one of seven members—to increase its spending to 2%.
+On the minimum spending level, the UK is one of five members—arguably, the latest figures show that it is one of seven members—to increase its spending to 2%.
 I will come to that later.
 The Secretary-General, Jens Stoltenberg, has said that modern forms of warfare mean that, although the Cold War has finished, for NATO challenges remain.
 The challenges are Russia, international terrorism and cyberwarfare.
 Yet Donald Trump has described NATO as obsolete.
 He has continually criticised members—and rightly so—for not contributing enough to the budget.